All Episodes

 I hope this show never ends.

-I know that a lot of you probably the government's not going to allow this.
+I know that a lot of you probably, the government's not going to allow this.

-The Democrat Party's not going to allow it, they're gonna take care of this guy before we go.
+They're going to take care of this guy before we get to Google.

 Just enough time to say goodbye.